Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 ## Accessibility

-I used the [Wave Accessibility](https://wave.webaim.org/)tool to check for aid accessibility testing.

-All pages came up with zero errors.
+I utilized the [Wave Accessibility](https://wave.webaim.org/) tool for assistance with accessibility testing.
+All pages displayed zero errors.

-They are showing Alerts that show redundant links, on the home page the site logo and the home link on the nav bar are the same.

-I have chosen to leave these links as they are because I think they make navigation around the site better.
+However, there are Alerts related to underlined text and a contrast issue.
+Despite these alerts, multiple user testing sessions have confirmed the clarity of the content.

 ## Validator Testing